rhcad/vgios/README.md

 ```

 Then type `pod install` or `pod update --no-repo-update`.
 Need to copy `podspec/SVGKit.podspec` to `~/.cocoapods/repos/master/Specs/SVGKit/2.0/` to use the lastest version of SVGKit.

+## Use TouchVG without CocoaPods

+- Add `libTouchVG.a` and `libTouchVGCore.a` to your project, or set OTHER_LDFLAGS as `-lTouchVGCore -lTouchVG`.

+- If the error `Undefined symbols for architecture ...in libTouchVGCore.a` occurs, then change the source file which uses TouchVG as *.mm rather than *.m to link with C++ classes.

 # Add more shapes and commands